uniquelau/Iconic/README.md

 <img src="https://github.com/KOBENDigital/Iconic/blob/master/Documentation/select-editor.png" width="300" alt="Create property" >

-To add or modify your icon just click on the placeholder, this will open a dialog where you can select form your configured packages.
+To add or modify your icon just click on the placeholder, this will open a dialog where you can select from your configured packages.
 Once a package is selected, all the icons will be displayed below.
 <img src="https://github.com/KOBENDigital/Iconic/blob/master/Documentation/using-iconic.png" width="600" alt="Using Iconic" >

 ### Displaying the icon